Can I deduct the gross receipts tax I pay as a business expense?

 There are two ways to answer this question.

-The first is based on state law that says gross receipts tax is the liability of the seller (you).
+The first is based on state law that says gross receipts tax is the responsibility of the seller.
 You do not act as a conduit that passes through the tax from the buyer to the state.
 (That's different from most other states' sales tax laws.)
-This requires that the sales amount on your federal income tax return is the same as the total you receive from your customers whether or not you added tax to the sale; and, you deduct the tax at the time it is paid.
+This requires that the sales amount on your federal income tax return is the same as the total you receive from your customers whether or not you added tax to the sale; and you deduct the tax at the time it is paid.
 (This follows cash basis accounting principles.)

 Sales of federal return equals reported gross receipts